Installing a wind turbine Home wind turbines

 Speak to your home insurance provider to see if it's able to cover your turbine for repair, replacement and theft.

-The Energy Saving Trust's (EST) wind turbines study concluded that fewer sites than previously predicted were suitable for the technology, and homeowners should first install an anemometer (wind gauge) for at least three months to determine the average wind speed for the location before investing in a wind turbine.
-You could also consider using the Power Predictor, which promises to tell you how much wind and solar potential you have.
+The EST's wind turbine study in 2009 concluded that fewer sites than previously predicted were suitable for the technology, and homeowners should first install an anemometer (wind gauge) for at least three months to determine the average wind speed for the location before investing in a wind turbine.

-Many wind turbine manufacturers, and the Energy Saving Trust, recommend installing at sites with a local average wind speed of 5m/s or more.
+Many wind turbine manufacturers, and the EST, recommend installing at sites with a local average wind speed of 5m/s or more.
 The vast majority of UK households have an average wind speed of less than this.